Introduction

 These are the design goals of Lus that guide the language’s development.

-Boring is good.
+• Boring is good.
 The language should not implement every new trend in programming language theory.
-It should be small, predictable, and easy to work with while remaining extensible.

-Solve real-world problems.
+• Solve real-world problems.
 The language must be oriented towards productivity and not just theoretical purity.
-This implies strong Socratic questioning of every proposed modification to determine their usefulness and value.

-Sovereignty.
+• Sovereignty.
 The language should be reasonably usable on its own without dependence on third-party runtimes or libraries.
-The standard library must be greatly extended from Lua’s core library to provide a complete language.

-Minimalism.
-Lus should retain Lua’s ease of adoption, with concise and readable syntax.
-Syntactic additions should fit naturally into the language, and existing syntax should not be changed unless absolutely necessary.
+• Minimalism.
+Lus should retain Lua’s ease of adoption, with concise and readable syntax involving the smallest possible number of keywords.

-Strong release enginering.
+• Strong release enginering.
 The language should have stable, well-tested releases and not be in a constant state of flux.
-This means not being afraid of waiting long periods of time between releases.

 The following are non-goals of Lus.

-Strong typing.
+• Strong typing.
 The language should remain appreciative of Lua’s strict adherence to dynamic typing.
-Virtually all other derivatives of Lua add strong typing features, which are distracting and detrimental to the language’s productivity.

 Dedication